drinkincode/web-example-js/README.md

-# Altercations have been made by drinkincode
+# Alterations have been made by drinkincode

 # Getting Started with Create React App